JoeBarnett1224/NumericalMethodsCalculator/README.md

 ___
 ## About The Project

 Numerical methods, also referred to as numerical analysis, is a branch of mathematical analysis which studies methods of approximating solutions, and deriving error bounds, to problems which are either too difficult or even impossible to solve exactly.
-It has applications to many disciplines in STEM and business including, but not limited to computational physics, computational chemistry, engineering, conputational finance, and acturial science
+It has applications to many disciplines in STEM and business including, but not limited to computational physics, computational chemistry, engineering, conputational finance, and acturial science.
 ___
 ## Installation